spring-cloud/spring-cloud-kubernetes/readme.md

 ### Features

 -   Auto configuration for the Kubernetes client
+-   Externalize configuration to ConfigMap
 -   DiscoveryClient implementation for Kubernetes
 -   Health Indicator for Pods
--   Automatic activation of the "Kubernetes" profile when running inside Kubernetes.
+-   Automatic activation of the "Kubernetes" profile when running inside Kubernetes
--   Ribbon discovery in Kubernetes.
+-   Ribbon discovery in Kubernetes
+-   Zipkin discovery in Kubernetes
+-   ConfigMap / Archaius Bridge

 ### Building